-In less than 50 years we went from living (almost) sustainable to a situation where after 7 months and 22 days we have used up more resources than available, causing deforestation, overfishing, global warming and biodiversity loss, amongst other things.
+In less than 50 years we went from living (almost) sustainable to a situation where after 6 months and 28 days we have used up more resources than available, causing deforestation, overfishing, global warming and biodiversity loss, amongst other things.
 That is not something to be happy about.
 And even the disaster of the coronavirus couldn’t push back the date far enough.
 In 2020 Earth Overshoot Day briefly got pushed back, only to jump to the same level as in 2019 a year later.

 Who is causing the Earth Overshoot Day?

 We.
 Humans.
 All of us.
 But honestly, some of us a little, or a lot more than others.
 The Global Footprint Network, the organization behind Earth Overshoot Day, does not only calculate the Global Earth Overshoot Day, it does so per country:

 It is clear to see that some countries are doing much better in taking care of our planet than others.
 And yes, many of the countries that are NOT doing well, are Western, ‘developed’ countries.
 One might wonder how developed we are if we are not able to live within the means of the only home we have…

 Note: The Country Overshoot Day of The Netherlands, my country, was on April 27th (in 2020 it was on May 3rd, so no progress there).
 I am sorry on behalf of all the Dutchies, dear planet Earth.

 By the way, you can also calculate your Personal Overshoot Day.
 This shows you how many Planet Earths we would need if everyone in the world would live like you.

 What can I do to push Earth Overshoot Day back?